Since 1988, Canada & Klein, Ltd. has been serving the Greater Chicago area by providing the highest level of craftsmanship and attention to detail.

 Whether it's a remodeling project, addition or custom home construction for which you already have architectural plans, or a design/build project for which we can provide both the architectural and construction services, Canada & Klein has a proven track record of successful projects.

-Owned by Jeffrey Cohen and his wife, Rebecca Cohen, the firm has a strong commitment to preserving the natural environment, conserving natural resources and protecting the health of its clients.
+Owned by Jeffrey Cohen, the firm has a strong commitment to preserving the natural environment, conserving natural resources and protecting the health of its clients.
 Depending upon a client's needs and interests, Canada & Klein can offer a variety of products or equipment that promote energy efficiency, use recycled materials and create a healthy indoor environment.

 Canada & Klein was given an outstanding rating in the Franklin Report, which also noted: